NCD-RisC/Data-cleaning-protocol/README.md

 </tbody>
 </table>

-### 2. Multivariate constraints
+### Applying multivariate cleaning criteria

-The following constraints are applied after removing data outside the plausibility ranges listed above:
+The following constraints are applied after applying univariate cleaning criteria listed above:

 -   SBP &gt; DBP
 If multiple measurements of blood pressure are taken, the average SBP and DBP are calculated by discarding the first measurement and averaging the remainders.
-The averaging should be done after excluding measurements outside of univariate plausibility ranges noted in the first section and before applying multivariate constraints or multivariate outlier detection
+The constraint is applied to the average SBP and DBP.
+The averaging should be done after excluding measurements outside of the ranges in the univariate cleaning criteria noted in the first section.
 -   TC &gt; LDL
 -   TC &gt; HDL
 -   TC – (LDL + HDL) ≤ margin of error\*